 A service animal may be considered and may require an additional cleaning fee.
-Please inquire with Thomas Kelley at 340-690-2440., or email Thomas@TheCabinAtQuartzCreek.com.
+Please inquire with Thomas Kelley through this website., or email Through the website.

-Our master bedroom the West Elk Suite features a private balcony: the Bear Den has twin beds and the Ptarmigan Nest features an antique double bed.
+Our master bedroom the West Elk Suite features a new queen bed and private balcony: the Bear Den has twin beds and the Ptarmigan Nest features an new mattress and an antique double bed.
 See full descriptions and photos below!!
 The soothing sounds of Quartz Creek, which flows through the property, can be enjoyed from every room!
 Open the window for better listening.